All Articles/

 Dogs

-• Excessive licking or chewing at specific body areas
+• Excessive licking or chewing of specific body areas.

-• Head shaking (when bites are in or around the ears)
+• Head shaking (if bites are in or around the ears).

 Cats

-• Skin irritation, papules, or miliary dermatitis (tiny scabby bumps across the skin)
+• Skin irritation, papules, or miliary dermatitis (tiny scabby bumps).

 How to Treat Chigger Bites on Pets

-Most chigger bites on pets resolve within 1 to 2 weeks as the irritation from the stylostome fades.
-Here is how to help your pet through the healing process:
+Most chigger bites resolve within 1 to 2 weeks as irritation fades.
+Here’s how to help your pet recover:

 Immediate Care

-1. Bathe your pet in lukewarm water with a gentle, pet-safe shampoo (oatmeal-based shampoos work well).
-This removes any remaining unattached larvae and soothes irritated skin.
+1. Bathe your pet: Use lukewarm water and a gentle, pet-safe shampoo (oatmeal-based shampoos are soothing).
+This removes unattached larvae and calms irritated skin.

-2. Inspect thoroughly for orange or red clusters, especially in ears, between toes, on the belly, and in armpits.
+2. Inspect thoroughly: Check for orange or red clusters, especially in ears, between toes, on the belly, and in armpits.

-3. Apply a cool compress to heavily affected areas for 5–10 minutes to reduce inflammation.
+3. Apply a cool compress: Reduce inflammation by applying a cool compress to affected areas for 5–10 minutes.

 Ongoing Treatment

-• Veterinary-approved anti-itch spray or cream: Products containing hydrocortisone (pet-formulated) or lidocaine help control itching.
-Never use human-strength steroid creams without veterinary guidance.
+• Veterinary-approved anti-itch products: Use hydrocortisone or lidocaine sprays/creams formulated for pets.
+Avoid human-strength steroid creams without veterinary approval.

-• Oral antihistamines: Diphenhydramine (Benadryl) can be used for dogs at veterinarian-recommended doses (typically 1 mg per pound of body weight).
-Always consult your vet before giving any medication.
-Cats metabolize antihistamines differently—never give human medications to cats without veterinary approval.
+• Oral antihistamines: Diphenhydramine (Benadryl) can be used for dogs at vet-recommended doses.
+Never give human medications to cats without veterinary guidance.

-• Keep the environment clean: Wash pet bedding in hot water.
-Vacuum areas where your pet rests to remove any larvae that may have dropped off.
+• Clean the environment: Wash pet bedding in hot water and vacuum areas where your pet rests to remove larvae.

 When to Visit the Veterinarian

-• Signs of secondary infection (pus, discharge, spreading redness, or hot skin around bites)
+• Signs of secondary infection (pus, discharge, spreading redness).

-• Intense scratching that causes open wounds or bleeding
+• Intense scratching causing open wounds or bleeding.

-• Ear involvement with discharge, odor, or significant swelling
+• Ear involvement with discharge, odor, or swelling.

-Your veterinarian may prescribe stronger anti-inflammatory medications, antibiotics for secondary infections, or medicated ear drops if the ear canals are affected.
+Your vet may prescribe stronger anti-inflammatory medications, antibiotics for infections, or medicated ear drops for ear canal involvement.

 Protecting Your Pets from Chiggers

-Prevention is far easier than treatment.
-Here are effective strategies:
+Prevention is easier than treatment.
+Follow these strategies:

-• Keep your yard maintained: Mow grass to 3 inches or less, remove leaf litter, and trim vegetation along fence lines and property borders
+• Maintain your yard: Mow grass to 3 inches or less, remove leaf litter, and trim vegetation along fence lines.

-• Avoid high-risk areas: Keep pets away from tall grass, brush, and wooded edges during peak chigger season (May–September)
+• Avoid high-risk areas: Keep pets away from tall grass, brush, and wooded edges during peak chigger season.

-• Inspect after outdoor time: Check your pet's ears, belly, paws, and armpits after walks or play in potential chigger habitat
+• Inspect after outdoor time: Check your pet’s ears, belly, paws, and armpits after walks or play in chigger-prone areas.

-• Rinse paws: A quick paw rinse after outdoor time can wash off larvae before they attach
+• Rinse paws: A quick rinse can remove larvae before they attach.

-• Treat your yard: Professional chigger treatments applied to high-risk zones in your yard eliminate the problem at the source, protecting both your family and pets
+• Treat your yard: Professional chigger treatments eliminate infestations at the source.

 Protect Your Whole Family—Including the Four-Legged Members

-If your pets are coming inside with chigger bites, your yard likely has an active chigger population that is also putting your human family members at risk.
+If your pets are bringing chiggers indoors, your yard likely has an active infestation.
 Contact Romex Pest Control for a free yard inspection.
-Our targeted treatments create a residual barrier that protects your entire property for 60 to 90 days—keeping everyone comfortable outdoors.
+Our targeted treatments create a residual barrier that protects your property for 60 to 90 days, keeping your family safe and comfortable outdoors.

 References & Sources